Unleash/unleash/websitev2/docs/addons/slack.md

 The Slack addon allows Unleash to post Updates when a feature toggle is updated.
 To set up Slack, you need to configure an incoming Slack webhook URL.
 You can follow [Sending messages using Incoming Webhooks](https://api.slack.com/incoming-webhooks) on how to do that.
 You can also choose to [create a slack app for Unleash](https://api.slack.com/apps), which will provide you with additional functionality to control how Unleash communicates messages on your Slack workspace.

 The Slack addon will perform a single retry if the HTTP POST against the Slack Webhook URL fails (either a 50x or network error).
-Duplicate events may happen,m and you should never assume events always comes in order.
+Duplicate events may happen.
+You should never assume events always comes in order.

 ## Configuration {#configuration}